nfu13026/FruitGuessingGame/README.md

 how the solution will be used (context): It will be used for myself to test and debug so i am able to get a completed programme before the deadline and submit it in.
 Requirements for the game:
-Request for the Player’s name.
+Request for the Playerâ€™s name.
 The programme will need to display the fruit jumbled up and Player must guess the fruit.
 What can the player do after finishing the game.
 Specifications/Resources: